 Just like a scholarship, a grant is awarded to eligible students to help finance the cost of their education.
 Grants, generally do not have to be repaid.
 Grants can be awarded by the federal government, the state government, schools and private organizations.
 Grants may also be based on financial need.
 This means that in some instances you may have to provide supporting documentation, such as federal income tax returns.

-The first step in applying for a federal grant is completing a Free Application for Federal Student Aid (FAFSA).
+The first step in applying for a federal grant is completing a Free Application for Federal Student Aid (FAFSA®).
 On the FAFSA, you will be required to supply information regarding your household and applicable federal income tax information.
 Based on this information, the government will generate a number called the Expected Family Contribution (EFC).
 This EFC number represents the amount the government believes you can contribute to your education.
-Students who demonstrate financial need may be eligible for federal grants according to their EFC.
+Students who demonstrate financial need may be eligible for federal grants according to their EFC and other eligibility factors.

 Remember that the federal government is not your only resource for grant awards.
 In addition to federal assistance, you can also apply to any number of organization-sponsored grants, college-sponsored grants and grants for members of the U.S. Armed Forces and their families.
 CTU has several available grants for interested and eligible students, some of which include:

 The purpose of the Advantage Grant is to recognize students who are confronted with acute personal and/or financial hardships in pursuit of a degree at CTU.
 Current students must be in good academic standing at CTU and newly enrolled students must have been in good academic standing at their last institution.
 This grant typically awards up to $500 per academic program.
 In addition to completing an application, candidates must submit a 500-word essay on how they intend to use the skills learned at CTU to benefit others and society.